AdobeDocs/dtm.en/help/using/migration-to-and-from-dtm/migration-to-and-from-dtm.md

 ---
-description: null
-seo-description: null
-seo-title: Migration to and from DTM
+description: Migration to and from DTM
 title: Migration to and from DTM
 uuid: 1838813f-e3b4-4897-908d-51c0bebff341
 exl-id: b885ac2a-abf1-470d-aa56-bd4e031aeb00